 Most scholars agree today that Gath is to be identified with Tell es-Safi.
 This Arabic name for the site means “the white mound” and is appropriate because of the white chalky cliffs visible on the sides of the tell.
 The biblical site of Libnah (which means “white”) is probably not to be identified with Tell es-Safi in spite of the meaning of the names.

-Recent excavations uncovered a 1.5 mile long moat that surrounded the city on three sides.
-This moat dates to the 9th century B.C., and was apparently built by Hazael and his Aramean army when they were besieging the city in 811 B.C.
+Recent excavations uncovered a 1.5-mile-long (2.4-km-long) moat that surrounded the city on three sides.
+This moat dates to the 9th century BC, and was apparently built by Hazael and his Aramean army when they were besieging the city in 811 BC.
 A brief notice of this battle is given in 2 Kings 12:17.

 Download all of our Judah and the Dead Sea photos!

 The Tell es-Safi/Gath Archaeological Project Official (and Unofficial) Weblog (excavation team’s blog) Read for an enjoyable and sometimes humorous look at the ongoing excavations on-site.

 Tell It In Gath (Jerusalem Post) This 2001 article discusses the most recent discoveries at that point.